Turkish lira seesaws as cenbank intervenes, Erdogan speaks | Business

 "Investors are getting more and more nervous. ...
 It's a toxic brew."
 Last month's sell-off was among the largest suffered by the lira, comparable with crises which the major emerging market economy faced in 2018, 2001 and 1994.

-Erdogan's AK Party, which came to power in the wake of the 2001 crisis, is seeing its support tumble in opinion polls, which show Erdogan would lose head-to-head with the most likely presidential opponents.
+Erdogan's AK Party is seeing its support tumble in opinion polls, which show Erdogan would lose head-to-head with the most likely presidential opponents.
 Since September, the central bank has cut its policy rate by 400 basis points to 15% under pressure from Erdogan, leaving real rates deeply negative, with inflation near 20%.
 It is widely expected to lower it again in December.

 The opposition has called for an immediate policy reversal and snap elections.
 Economists say the depreciation and accelerated inflation - which is seen reaching 30% next year due in large part to the currency devaluation - will derail Erdogan's plan.
 Virtually all other central banks are raising rates or preparing to do so.